GlovePIEPreservation/GlovePIEReverseEngineering/README.md

 Welcome to the main repository of the GlovePIE decompilation effort!
 GlovePIE is a programmable input emulator written by Carl Kenner.
 However, the original website has stopped functioning and the program no longer receives updates.
-You can download my preservation of the original binaries at my repository here: [Ravbug/GlovePIE](https://github.com/ravbug/GlovePIE)
+You can download a preservation of the original binaries at my repository here: [GlovePIEPreservation/GlovePIE](https://github.com/GlovePIEPreservation/GlovePIE)

 It is my goal to generate source code that is as close to the original as possible, so that GlovePIE does not eventually stop working due to Windows updates.